Daulatabad Fort

-In 1499, Daulatabad became a part of the Ahmadnagar Sultanate, who used it as their secondary capital.
+In 1499, Devagiri, already renamed Daulatabad, became part of the Ahmadnagar Sultanate, who used it as their secondary capital.
 In 1610, near Daulatabad Fort, the new city of Aurangabad, then named Khadki, was established to serve as the capital of the Ahmadnagar Sultanate by the Ethiopian military leader Malik Ambar, who was brought to India as a slave but rose to become a popular Prime Minister of the Ahmadnagar Sultanate.
 Most of the present-day fortifications at Daulatabad Fort were constructed under the Ahmadnagar Sultanate.